Is Sports Betting Legal in New Jersey?

 In New Jersey, bettors will find that there is a wealth of betting options.
 With such a comprehensive betting scene in the state, it’s not difficult to access gambling.
 However, there are always updates and changes to gambling facilities and occasionally laws in New Jersey.

 We will keep a close eye on all things gambling in New Jersey.
-To give you guys an idea of what’s been happening over the last 18 months, we’ve compiled some of the key stories and listed them below.
+To give you guys an idea of what’s been happening over recent months, we’ve compiled some of the key stories and listed them below.
 Keep checking back for the latest updates.

 Responsible Gaming in New Jersey